 On they other hand, they were trying to do such harm to the North’s infrastructure that the Communist leadership would howl with pain and quit the war, and very large and powerful strike aircraft did extreme violence to almost every target of value in the whole country.
 The overall strategy pursued, “graduated response” – the details of which I won’t inflict upon you here – was misguided, but that’s not why the bombing campaign failed.
 Massive damage was inflicted, at no small cost to American aircrew.
 Still, nobody cried uncle.

-Back in 1966, or 67, Lyndon Johnson, frustrated at the lack of progress in ‘Nam, and informed that the new air campaign would blow the bastards back to the Stone Age, is reported to have yelled “Goddammit General, we already bombed them into the goddam Stone Age!”
+Back in 1966, or 67, Lyndon Johnson, frustrated at the lack of progress in ‘Nam, and informed that the next phase of the air campaign would blow the bastards back to the Stone Age, is reported to have yelled “Goddammit General, we already bombed them into the goddam Stone Age!”
 Apocryphal, maybe.

 Worth thinking about, though, John.
 Mike.